jht0664/structurefactor_spme/README.md

     1Cho      H   16   6.083  -2.399   3.020
     1Cho      C   17   6.086  -2.530   2.842
 ```
-If you choose to read atomic form factor files (like "AFF_{atomtype}.out"), you need to make the files which have corresponding atom type names in structure file.
-(See details in examples/AFF_{}.out files) Note that the first column should be wave vector, q, in unit of angstrom^(-1).
+If you choose to read atomic form factor files (like `AFF_{atomtype}.out`), you need to make the files which have corresponding atom type names in structure file.
+(See details in `examples/AFF_{}.out files`) Note that the first column should be wave vector, q, in unit of angstrom^(-1).

-If you want to remove some atoms to get partial structure factor, change atomtype to "X" or "D". (examples/cation.gro)
+If you want to remove some atoms to get partial structure factor, change atomtype to "X" or "D" as shown in `examples/cation.gro`

-Once you prepare modified structure file and/or AFF_{atomtype}.out files, you are safe to run this program: for example, in examples/run_cation.sh file,
+Once you prepare modified structure file and/or AFF_{atomtype}.out files, you are safe to run this program: for example, in     `examples/run_cation.sh` file,
 ```
 python run_sq.tpy -i traj.trr -s cation.gro -aff cm -nproc 12 -norm YES -start 0 -o cation.avg
 ```